CtrlAltMech/raspi_utils/README.md

-# raspi_utils
+# Raspberry Pi build scripts and functions

-A growing list of things I put on most Raspberry Pi builds.
+This is just meant to be a growing repository of things I use when setting up new raspi builds to make my life a little easier.